 Suitability: An easy-to-reach destination with a special atmosphere.
 The destination is not, however, suitable for disabled visitors.

-The site is managed by Metsähallitus, Parks & Wildlife Finland, Lapland.
+The area is managed by Metsähallitus, Parks & Wildlife Finland, Lapland.